 Also, kids are super excited to play with the yoga cards on their own and having them as a resource gives kiddos autonomy, which they need!

 My favorite decks of cards are reviewed here in this post and also listed below!

 - Yogi Fun

 - Adventures of Super Stretch

-I also create my own visual posters of the expectations in my classroom, written in nice bold letters and with little pictures to show the rules.
+It can also be helpful to create your own visual posters of the expectations in your classroom or studio, written in nice bold letters and with little pictures to show the rules.